hyperspy/hyperspy/rosettascio/docs/supported_formats/usid.rst

 This capability is important in several spectroscopy techniques where the bias is varied as a `bi-polar triangular waveform <https://pycroscopy.github.io/pyUSID/auto_examples/beginner/plot_usi_dataset.html#values-for-each-dimension>`_ rather than uniformly from the minimum value to the maximum value.
-Since HyperSpy Signals expect uniform variation of parameters / axes, such non-uniform information would be lost in the axes manager.
-The USID plugin will default to a warning when it encounters a parameter that has been varied non-uniformly:
+So far, the reading of non-uniform axes is not implemented in RosettaSciIO and as the non-uniform information would be lost in the axes manager, the USID plugin will default to a warning when it encounters a parameter that has been varied non-uniformly:

 .. code-block:: python